mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Do you trust them to go on without you?"

-"Go on," he said, agitated.
-"You want to say something, say it."
+"Go on without me?" he asked, agitated.
+"I already told you I'm leaving as soon as I can find a way out of here."

 "The people who come here leave behind lives full of relationships.
 Some of them invent new worries to keep themselves attached to the people they left behind.
 Some die trying to leave this place, never knowing that nothing was left of the life they were chasing.
 These thoughts are self-destructive.
 The man you knew will die here, but someone new will take his place.
 Melna will decide to continue her own life on a trajectory that doesn't include you – that can't include you.
 So what I'm asking is this."
 Thi leaned forward to look closely into his eyes.
 "Do you trust your bound family to do what's best for themselves, even if it means leaving you behind?"